jupyter-book/mystmd/docs/frontmatter.md

 * - `short_title`
   - a string (max 40 chars, see [](#titles))
   - page & project
-* - `label`
-  - a string (max 500 chars) to identify the page/project in cross-references
-  - page & project
 * - `description`
   - a string (max 500 chars)
   - page & project